Diego Sarmiento de Acuña, 1st Count of Gondomar: Ambassadorship

 In the matter of Sir Walter Raleigh, it was Gondomar's pressure that cost Sir Walter his head on 29 October 1618.
 In a moment of weakness, James had shown Gondomar the contract under which Raleigh had sailed, and the restriction upon attacking Spanish settlements, in order to mollify Gondomar's objections to an enterprise on which James had set his heart.
 Raleigh's attack on San Thomé (near modern Ciudad Guayana) was a public violation; his execution kept the peace with Spain.
 The English could not forgive Gondomar, who in 1618 obtained leave to come home for his health, but he was then ordered to return by way of Flanders and France with a diplomatic mission.

 In 1619 he returned to London and remained until 1622.
 The Guyana expedition of Roger North in 1620 seemed to be a repeat of Raleigh's violation of Spanish settlements in the Caribbean, and at Gondomar's insistence, North was imprisoned.

 The tensest late confrontation was over Count Mansfeld's projected movement of troops raised in England to rescue James's son-in-law Frederick V, Elector Palatine, the "Winter King" of Bohemia.
 Habsburg Madrid and Brussels were concerned that the French aimed to join Mansfeld's forces and retrieve Artois for France, and the project was let slide.

 When Gondomar was allowed to retire and return to Spain, he was named a member of the royal council and governor of one of the king's palaces, and he was appointed to a complimentary mission to Vienna.
 Gondomar was in Madrid when the Prince of Wales - afterwards Charles I - made his journey there in search of a wife.
 He died at the house of the Constable of Castile, near Haro in La Rioja.

+In February 1625, he was appointed Governor and captain general of the kingdom of Galicia, but he never took office, as he was again sent to England to negotiate with the Monarch to avoid war.
+But he fell ill in Brussels and was still there when he was informed of English attack on Cádiz in November 1625.
+He was allowed to return to Spain where he died on October 2, 1626.

 Gondomar was twice married, first to his niece Beatrix Sarmiento, by whom he had no children, and then to his cousin Constanza de Acuña, by whom he had four sons and three daughters.
 The hatred he aroused in England, which was shown by the widespread mockery of an intestinal complaint from which he suffered for years, was a tribute to the zeal with which he served his own master.